High School Sports

 Check out results from the UIL Texas high school golf tournament.
 Courtesy to the Star-Telegram

-The UIL Texas high school boys golf Class 5A and Class 6A state tournaments wrapped up Tuesday.
+The UIL Texas high school boys golf state tournaments wrapped up Tuesday.

 Each classification played at a different location.
 Class 6A’s tournament took place at White Bluff Resort in Whitney, Class 5A was at Legacy Hills Golf Club in Georgetown and Class 4A was at Legends Golf Course in Kingsland.